-Private plaintiffs, the United States, and state attorneys general acting as parens patriae all can recover reasonable costs.
-The relevant provisions for private plaintiffs and state attorneys general specify that costs include reasonable attorney fees.
+Under the Clayton Act, private plaintiffs, the United States, and state attorneys general acting as parens patriae can all recover reasonable costs.
+The relevant provisions for private plaintiffs and state attorneys general specify that costs include reasonable attorneys' fees.
 They also allow for pre- and post-judgment interest, although no private plaintiff has pleaded facts sufficient to obtain pre-judgment interest.
 Prevailing defendants, on the other hand, must bear their own attorneys' fees and are unable to obtain reimbursement from losing plaintiffs except under very special circumstances.